sillsdev/appbuilder-pwa/README.md

 If you are using the example data, run `npx svelte-kit dev` to start a development server.
 Otherwise, `npm run dev` will automatically convert the files in the folder copied to by `Build PWA Data Files`.

+> Note: The book conversion step can take up to several minutes depending on the amount of scripture in the project and the speed of your computer's hard drive.

 ### Build

 Run `npm run build` to build an app with the data provided by `Build PWA Data Files`.